FacultadDeIngenieria/prog2/classes/exceptions/presentation.md

 - Loss of network connection
 - Physical limitations (out-of-disk memory)

+---

 ### Real-life comparison
-Imagine that we order a product online, but while en-route, there’s a failure in delivery.
-A good company can handle this problem and gracefully re-route our package so that it still arrives on time.
+Imagine that we order a product online but there’s a failure in delivery.
+A good company can handle this problem and gracefully re-route our package so that it can still arrive.

-Likewise, in Java, the code can experience errors while executing our instructions.
+Likewise, the code can experience errors while executing our instructions.
 Good exception handling can handle errors and gracefully re-route the program to give the user still a positive experience.

 ---